Trainer#

 Parameters

-• train_dataloader (Iterable | DataSpec | Dict[str, Any], optional) โ€“ See Trainer.
+• train_dataloader (Iterable | DataSpec | dict[str, Any], optional) โ€“ See Trainer.

 • train_dataloader_label (str, optional) โ€“ See Trainer.